Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Best time to explore: Sunrise – Sunset | Must walk there, no parking

 Adventure awaits.
-Once found, enjoy the calming creek and swing right over it!
+Once you find it, enjoy the calming creek and swing right over it!

 🚗 Wanna take a day trip?
 Check out these best day trips from San Diego for more SoCal inspiration — most are well within reach of Carlsbad!